baidu-research/task_space/LMs/README.md

 ## 2. All results in fig.3, and tab.
 2
 The train-valid-test data for all tasks can be downloaded from [here](https://drive.google.com/file/d/1uI581M_CqGDJhuSG9JXe-4tT-CwscJw9/view?usp=sharing).
-Suppose you put the unziped data dirs into probe_tasks/data.
+Suppose you then put the unziped data dirs into probe_tasks/data.
 The following is the recipe.

 1) First prepare word representations for these tasks
 ```